ultimateai/Blog/_posts/2024-02-14-schema-evolution.markdown

 ```

 In the above example, we have a **BotSubject** for bot events.
 Subject in this case, correlates to the single schema attached to a topic, and can accommodate multiple event types.

-Some of the properties such as `event_id`, `event_timestamp` are common to all events and handle event metadata.
+Some of the properties such as `event_id` and `event_timestamp` are common to all events and handle event metadata.
 In addition, we added the `version` property, which is used to handle schema evolution.
 It is only incremented in the highly unlikely case of a breaking change.

 The `event_type` property is an enum that defines the type of the event, and it should correlate to the concrete event that is published.
 In this case - a bot is either created, updated or deleted.
-Defining each one of these events separately and having the type as enum, unlocks the following;
+Defining each one of these events separately and having the type as enum, unlocks the following advantages:
 1. Each event can be extended separately from the others.
-2. Adding new events types that are unknown at this stage can be done later.
+2. Adding new event types that are unknown at this stage can be done later.

 The `oneOf` operator is used to define the populate event data that are published, as event types are mutually exclusive.
-And event cannot denote both bot created and bot deleted at the same time, for example.
+An event cannot denote both `BotCreated` and `BotDeleted` at the same time, for example.
 Each property in the `oneOf` set correlates, as expected, to a business event that is published in the topic.

 ### Breaking Changes
-But what should we do in the case of a breaking change?
+But, what should we do in the case of a breaking change?

 Schema evolution cannot help us there, as it is not possible to make a breaking change and still be backwards compatible.
 In the case of a breaking change, we have to create a new topic with a new version of the subject.
-We do this by creating a new subject under a new path (adhering to the naming convention of the protobuf package), and then creating a new corresponding topic.
+We do this by creating a new subject under a new path (adhering to the naming convention of the Protobuf package), and then creating a new corresponding topic.
 The new topic will be owned by the same microservice as the old topic, and it will be used to publish the new version of the event.
-After some time, the old topic, if necessary, can be dropped
+After some time, the old topic can be dropped.

 ### Conclusion
-In this article, I have laid out the design that we have chosen to help us navigate through the treacherous waters of schema evolution.
 Leveraging Protobuf and Buf has helped us to bridge the gap of the lack of a schema registry service.
 By following a certain set of rules and conventions, we are able to accommodate the ever-changing needs of our business, while moving fast and reliably.